 LCDI research program

-The ABS will facilitate research projects with external organisations to demonstrate the value of the Life Course Dataset
+The ABS is helping approved external organisations access data for research projects.
+This work will help demonstrate the value of the pilot Life Course Dataset

-• The Australian Capital Territory (ACT) Government with the Australian National University (ANU) will lead a research project to explore factors that characterise multiple disadvantage in children and young people in Australia to identify a set of predictors of exit from (or persistence in) a state of entrenched disadvantage.
+• the Australian Capital Territory (ACT) Government with the Australian National University (ANU) is leading a research project to explore factors that characterise multiple disadvantage in children and young people in Australia to identify a set of predictors of exit from (or persistence in) entrenched disadvantage.

-• The South Australia (SA) Government and University of Adelaide’s BetterStart will lead a research project to investigate transitions through the education system from early childhood to post-school education, employment, training and welfare outcomes, and how these vary according to experiences of socioeconomic, and health disadvantage.
+• the South Australian (SA) Government and University of Adelaide’s BetterStart is leading a research project to investigate transitions through the education system from early childhood to post-school education, employment, training and welfare outcomes, and how these vary according to experiences of socioeconomic, and health disadvantage.

-• The Life Course Centre will lead a research project to examine the social and economic trajectories of single parents and the circumstances immediately before and five years after the birth of a child.
+• the Life Course Centre is leading a research project to examine the social and economic trajectories of single parents and the circumstances immediately before and five years after the birth of a child.
 The study will investigate the interplay between family structure dynamics, parental education and labour market outcomes, and early childhood indicators.

-There will be a limited number of additional research projects to be delivered as part of the LCDI pilot, which will be determined in collaboration with LCDI partners from 2025.
+There will be a limited number of additional research projects to be delivered as part of the LCDI pilot.

 Research projects will:

-• require data custodian approval, including ethics approval as required
+• require data custodian approval, including ethics approval where required

 Outputs from the LCDI research program will be released from 2026.

-For more information about the LCDI research program, email life.course@abs.gov.au.
+For more information about the LCDI research program, contact life.course@abs.gov.au.

 Back to top of the page